Tom Holland's latest adventure 'Uncharted' tops box office - NewsBreak

 Channing Tatum’s “Dog,” which he co-directed (with his longtime producing partner Reid Carolin) and stars in, also opened on 3,677 screens this weekend.
 United Artists estimates that it'll earn $15.1 million for the weekend and $18.1 million including Monday.
 Tatum plays an Army ranger tasked with driving a traumatized military dog from Oregon to Arizona for her handler’s funeral in the film, which was received well by critics and audiences.
 Plus, it only cost around $15 million to make.

-The PostTrak survey shows that the opening weekend audience for “Dog” was 53% over age 35 and 54% was female.
+The PostTrak survey shows that the opening weekend audience for “Dog” was 53% over age 35.

-“To have two movies do really solid business makes it feel like 2019 all over again,” Dergarabedian said.

-In its second weekend Kenneth Branagh's “Death on the Nile” landed in fourth place with $6.3 million, behind “Spider-Man,” while “Jackass Forever” took fifth place with $5.2 million.

 Follow AP Film Writer Lindsey Bahr on Twitter: www.twitter.com/ldbahr